 It’s brown, brain-shaped and makes a great topping for salads.
-It tastes good with dried fruits or light deserts like pudding or mouhallabieh and is very nutritious.
+It tastes good with dried fruits or light desserts like pudding or mouhallabieh and is very nutritious.

 But before you let your imagination take over, what we’re referring to is the walnut.
 Read on to discover the many reasons why the walnut is a healthy addition to your diet: